vickstrom/katacoda-scenarios/automation-of-model-evaluation/step0.md

 <!--- __PROOF OF CONCEPT__ AND SHOULD NOT BE USED IN __PRODUCTION__. --->

 > ⚠️ The application created assumes that the code in the pull request is safe, if an unauthorized person decide to put in faulty code, it would run on your server.
 Proper security measures needs to be added. ⚠️️️️️

+### Prerequisites
+As this tutorial makes use of GitHub itself, there are some prerequisites to do every part of this tutorial:
+- A GitHub account
+- A public GitHub repository containing a machine learning model.
+  - We have included a basic model which you can add to your repository (see next step).

 Lets start!